-Dunsborough is located approximately 3 hours drive south of Perth, and has been a favorite holiday destination for a long time.
+Dunsborough is located approximately 3 hours drive south of Perth, and has been a favourite holiday destination for a long time.
 It is the sort of place where you can truly relax.
 Not only does it thrive on tourism, but the locals are friendly, relaxed and welcoming.
-If you are looking for a holiday on the coast which you can thoroughly enjoy, Dunsborough is there for you!
+If you are looking for a holiday on the coast which you can thoroughly enjoy, Dunsborough is worth a visit.

 There is so much to do, mainly because it is located close to other popular travel destinations, has a lot of tourists who go through and of course has many amazing beaches.
 On your way to Dunsborough you will most likely drive through Busselton, which is another great place to stay.
 Your options for accommodation are vast, ranging from a campsite right through to full on 5 star resorts.
 Of course, where you stay largely depends on your wallet!